HeyM1ke/Assist/README.md

 ## Why?
 Well, why not?
 Assist was created from the culmination of different ideas from many different individuals over a few months.
 Assist was made to replace the VALORANT icon on your desktop and become a hub for all VALORANT players.
-Assist brings a plethora of features that make your life easier and better with everything at a few click strokes away.
-Assist does not replace the Riot Client, The Riot Client continues to Download, Patch, Authenticate and Launch you into the game.
-Assist is made to be an extension launcher that is separate but together to create a better launcher for players.
+Assist brings a plethora of quality-of-life features that make of your experience a more pleasurable one, and only at a few clicks away.
+Assist does not replace the Riot Client, the official client continues to download, patch, authenticate and launch you into the game.
+Assist is made to be an extension launcher that is separate, but works together with the Riot Client to create an ideal gameplay environment for players.

 ## Features
   * Dashboard
     - Taking from the original dashboard we have revamped it.
 Now it gives you a bit of an insight into your day in VALORANT at a glance.
-Containing your Missions, your recent stats, and the latest news.
+Containing your Missions, recent stats, and the latest news.
   * Account Switcher
-    - Allows you to add up to 5 accounts to assist, allowing you to hotswap between accounts and launch Valorant without having to login everytime.
+    - Allows you to add up to 5 accounts to Assist, allowing you to hotswap between them and launch Valorant without having to login everytime.
   * Store
-    - You can now check your store without having to load up the game now, simply click on the store tab and look at your store!
+    - You can now check your store without having to load up the game, simply click on the store tab and have a look!
-  * ALOT More to come in the future!
+  * And A LOT MORE in store for the future!

 ## Disclaimer
-Assist is not a part of Riot Games nor is it Endorsed or affiliated in any way.
-Assist was made to be safe for everyone to use, and to our knowledge, no one ever got into trouble for using Assist.
-Assist was created under Riot Games' "Legal Jibber Jabber" policy using assets that are owned by Riot Games.
+Assist is not a part of Riot Games nor is it endorsed or affiliated in any way.
+Assist was made to be safe for everyone to use, and to our knowledge, no one ever got into trouble for using it.
+Our tool was created under Riot Games' "Legal Jibber Jabber" policy using assets that are owned by Riot Games.
 If you need to contact me, DM on twitter @Hey_M1ke, or other places if you know where to look.